Crawl ratio

-Crawl ratio is a term used in off-road driving to describe the lowest overall gear ratio that a vehicle's drivetrain is capable of, i.e. the slowest vehicle speed for the same engine speed.
+In off-road driving, crawl ratio is the lowest overall gear ratio that a vehicle's drivetrain is capable of, i.e. the slowest vehicle speed for the same engine speed.

 Crawl ratio is optimised in vehicles that are used for technical off-road driving, such as rock crawling.
 Although the concept is only discussed as relevant to four-wheel drive vehicles, it is still applicable as a concept to any drive layout.

 Definitions

 Conventionally, slow-speed driving is described as being in a 'low ratio' and transfer boxes etc. are labelled as such.
 As a numerical ratio between speeds, the drivetrain ratio is a reduction gear and the greater this ratio the lower the gear, i.e. a more crawling ratio is a higher numerical ratio in such cases.
 Literally the terms thus appear contradictory, but in practice there is no confusion between the two.

 For a ratio of 66, the engine makes 66 revolutions for each turn of the wheels.
 Or for an engine running at 2,000 rpm, 1 revolution of the wheels every two seconds.